Wednesday, September 10, 2025

 Another view of the cross-gabled facade

 "We could" says Raymond Unwin, "if we really desired it, so arrange a new building site that it should not be an actual eye-sore, and might manage that it should have some little of the charm of the old village."
-One goal for Arts and Crafts architects was to fit new structures into existing landscape in ways that didn't result in a competition for attention, but actually embraced the site itself.
-The trick lay in making the building feel so comfortable in its setting that it gives the impression of always having been there (rather than, say, remaking the landscape to fit an arbitrarily defined building lot, which is what we do today).
+One goal of Arts and Crafts architecture was to fit new structures into existing landscape so that it didn't compete for attention, but actually embraced the site itself.
+The trick lay in making the building feel so comfortable in the setting that it gives an impression of always having been there (rather than, say, remaking the landscape to fit an arbitrarily defined building lot, which is what we do nowadays).
 The latter outcome, the result of town-development practices ("through not co-operating with the scene") treats the site with zero respect, as if all land were infinitely malleable, manipulable, and gradable.
 In a bona fide Arts and Crafts approach, the scenery is treated more respectfully, reverentially even, and as a result, the building comes to be "pleasing in the landscape".

 A building fashioned by design to appear 'pleasing in the landscape'

 Elsewhere in Century Bungalow (in a post entitled The Romance of Possibility, August 2016) I commented on the charm and beauty of the site's natural contours, with its mature oaks front and back.
-It's an inherently picturesque landscape (an exceptional one too, despite being reduced from its original grandeur to the dimensions of an RS-6 lot) - a lot that's still magically protected by Savage's original organic building placement.
-The architect with a painter's eye who first composed this scene took utmost care in his handling of the site, avoiding the re-contouring that excavation or grading would have entailed.
-This was, after all, Savage's one chance, as a professional architect, to build a home for himself in a truly authentic Arts and Crafts manner, and perhaps one of only two instances where he got to shepherd a beguiling natural landscape through a complex building process while ensuring the site remained substantially undisturbed (another instance of the quality of work Savage was capable of is Stranton Lodge, a small nearby English Arts and Crafts cottage designed for his friends Thomas and Maud Hall in 1934, a building I hope to canvass more extensively in a subsequent post).
+It's an inherently picturesque landscape (an exceptional one too, despite now being reduced from its original grandeur to the dimensions of an RS-6 lot) - a lot still magically protected by Savage's original organic building placement.
+The "architect with a painter's eye" who first composed the scene took utmost care in his handling of the site, avoiding the re-contouring that excavation or grading would have entailed.
+This was, after all, Savage's best chance, as a professional architect, to build a home in a truly authentic Arts and Crafts manner, and perhaps one of only two instances where he got to shepherd a beguiling natural landscape through a complex building process while ensuring the site remained substantially undisturbed (another instance of the quality of work Savage was capable of is Stranton Lodge, a small nearby English Arts and Crafts cottage designed for his friends Thomas and Maud Hall in 1934, a building I hope to canvass more extensively in a subsequent post).

 Stranton Lodge, by Hubert Savage, 1934, seen here in February 2018

-Intriguingly, on the topic of naturalistic siting of new buildings, Savage's choice of the ridge as a building site happened to align with Gustav Stickley's preferences for building placement, as expressed in one of the essays in Craftsman Homes and Bungalows (1995 edition): "the hillside site, affording...well-nigh perfect drainage, makes it possible to put into effect a favourite Craftsman theory - that a house should be built without a cellar and should, as nearly as possible, rest directly on the ground with no visible foundation to separate it from the soil and turf in which it should almost appear to have taken root."
-This preference was akin to the way of siting traditional English village churches, which was followed by Arts and Crafts architect William Lethaby at All Saints church, pictured below.
+Intriguingly, on the topic of naturalistic siting of new buildings, Savage's choice of the ridge as a building site just happened to align with Gustav Stickley's preferences for building placement, as expressed in an essay in Craftsman Homes and Bungalows: "the hillside site, affording...well-nigh perfect drainage, makes it possible to put into effect a favourite Craftsman theory - that a house should be built without a cellar and should, as nearly as possible, rest directly on the ground with no visible foundation to separate it from the soil and turf in which it should almost appear to have taken root."
+This preference was akin to the way of siting traditional English village churches, a method followed by Arts and Crafts architect William Lethaby at All Saints church, pictured below.

 All Saints, Brockhampton, by William Lethaby: a building rising directly from the land

-Ridge sites come with natural advantages, which include superior drainage
+Ridge sites come with natural advantages, including superior drainage

 "No house should ever be on a hill or on anything.
 It should be of the hill.
 Belonging to it.
 Hill and house should live together, each the happier for the other."
 Frank Lloyd Wright, Architect, in An Autobiography, 1932

-Rainfall tends to run away from a building built on a ridge, in patterns that are readily discernible if an architect has the time to observe them (this would mean that the site is visited and absorbed into consciousness long before construction starts).
-If a house is well-contrived to disperse rainfall to ground (which many are not) good drainage is pretty much assured.
-However, the Savage bungalow was also made to look 'settled into' the natural landscape, taking full advantage of the lay of the land (its 'contours and falls' in Barry Parker's poetic phrasing).
-On the west side, along the back of the building, the house (borrowing again from Stickley) "sits upon a foundation of field stone that is sunk so low as to be hardly perceptible, so that the house, while perfectly sanitary and well-drained, seems very close to the ground".
+Rainfall tends to run away from a building built on a ridge, in patterns that are readily discernible if an architect takes the trouble to observe them (this would mean that the site is visited and absorbed into consciousness long before any construction begins).
+If a house is well-contrived to disperse rainfall to ground (which many today are not) good drainage is pretty much assured.
+However, the Savage bungalow was also made to look 'settled into' the surrounding landscape, taking full advantage of the lay of the land (its 'contours and falls' in Barry Parker's poetic phrasing).
+On the west side, along the back of the building, the house (borrowing Stickley's words) "sits upon a foundation of field stone that is sunk so low as to be hardly perceptible, so that the house, while perfectly sanitary and well-drained, seems very close to the ground".
 Barry Parker, commenting on the layout of a traditional building, remarks "does not the old building seem almost to grow out of the ground on which it stands?"
 And that is just the way Savage designed his then-modern bungalow to appear.

-The west and north facades appear to rest directly on the ground
+The west and north facades appear to be resting directly on the ground

 Gustav Stickley, in various articles in The Craftsman, declared how enamoured he was of the exact building placement - near or directly sitting on the ground - that Savage achieved at Grange Road.
 Of one such rural building, Stickley comments: "as the general effect of the house is broad and low, it is fitting that very little of the foundation should be visible.
 A far better effect is given if no attempt is made to establish too strict a grade line, as the house seems to fit the ground much better if the foundation is accommodated to the natural irregularities..."
 Not emphasizing the presence of a stone foundation by keeping it low (except along the south wall where the contour of the land makes it necessary) results in a building that feels well "accommodated to the natural irregularities" and as a result, appears to rise directly from the land (see photos above and below).
 Even along the south wall, where the stone foundation is deeper, a boulder that forms part of the protruding bedrock was made integral to the foundation.